elenasamuylova/drafts/llm_course/README.md

 These numerical or categorical scores can be called **descriptors**.
 You can assign multiple descriptors to each input (or even a full conversation), evaluating aspects like relevance, tone, and safety at once.

 **Score aggregation**.
-When working with row-level descriptors, you still need a way to combine individual scores into a performance summary across your test inputs.Sometimes it’s simple, such as:
+When working with row-level descriptors, you still need a way to combine individual scores into a performance summary across your test inputs.
+Sometimes it’s simple, such as:
 - Averaging numerical scores
 - Counting the share of outputs that have a "good" label